Part II: Hands — Robot and Human

 EgoDex (Apple, 2025)

-EgoDex [Apple, 2025] is a large-scale egocentric hand manipulation dataset leveraging Apple Vision Pro and ARKit:
+EgoDex [29] is a large-scale egocentric hand manipulation dataset leveraging Apple Vision Pro and ARKit:

 • 829 hours, 90M (90 million) frames: The largest hand manipulation dataset to date